usf-portal/his4936-dh1-project-template/docs/source_analysis.md

 # Source Analysis

-See the [README.md](README.md) file for information on how to submit this assignment.

----

 ## Basic Source Information

 * The source is an online archive hosted by WikiLeaks, [https://wikileaks.org/clinton-emails/](https://wikileaks.org/clinton-emails/), consisting of 30,000 emails from Hillary Clinton's private email address released by the State Department and located at https://wikileaks.org/clinton-emails/.